dfsp-spirit/fsbrain/README.md

 ## Visualization examples

 The *fsbrain* package support visualizations of different data, and all data can be displayed in one or more views.
-The figure below shows some examples:
+The figure below shows some examples for surface-based data:

 ![Visoverview](./web/fsbrain_vis_overview.jpg?raw=true "Some visualization options from fsbrain")